Home

 Some appreciate the hambopolkett very much for it's elastic and relaxed characteristics.
 That dance has some nicknames which might help adopting the right feeling and style - "gubbstöt" (old man´s bump), or rumpedarra (shivering rump).

 The mazurka music has as waltz and polskor three beats per bar, and hambopolkett is danced with one step per beat.
-The difference compared with waltz is that in the hambopolkett the step on beat one, that is used to move around the floor, is taken with the side in the dancing direction.
+The difference compared with waltz is that in the hambopolkett the major step (on beat one) that is used to move around the floor, is taken sideways in the dancing direction.
 In waltz the corresponding step is taken forwards and backwards.

-The mazurka music is relatively quick and springy, and it feels natural to express this with the help of the knees.
-If at the same time the shoulders and body is kept relaxed the feeling in the dance is quite nice, and the nicknames gubbstöt and rumpedarra get a meaning.
+The mazurka music is relatively quick and springy, and it feels natural to mirror that in the knees.
+If at the same time the body and shoulders are kept relaxed, the feeling in the dance is quite nice, and the nicknames gubbstöt and rumpedarra get a meaning.

 The step has similarities with my understanding of the Finnish polka